EunByu1/AI_Study/README.md

 - (scheduled) [Coursera] Mathematics for Machine Learning and Data Science Specialization <br>
   : Fundamentals of Math for AI

-- (scheduled) CS 285: Reinforcement Learning
+- (start) CS 285: Reinforcement Learning